Lexawise's Official Icon

 In Tennessee’s real estate business, two key roles often cause confusion: the broker and the affiliate broker.
 While both hold real estate licenses and work under the Tennessee Real Estate Commission, their responsibilities, licensing requirements, and level of independence differ significantly.

-This article examines the distinctions between a broker and an affiliate broker in Tennessee, including who should choose each path and the requirements for qualifying for each license.
+This article examines the distinctions between a broker and an affiliate broker in Tennessee, including who should choose each path and the requirements for each license.
+If you’re still deciding where to get licensed, keep in mind that Tennessee’s structure is unique — most states use different terminology and requirements.
+See which states have the easiest real estate exam for a comparison that can help you decide where to start.

 What is an affiliate broker in Tennessee?